DorskFR/LeaguePyBot/README.md

     * Ignore allied champions

 * If there's enemy minions or champions:
+    * If there's no allied minions
-    * If there's less than 2 allied minions or if there is both an enemy tower and an enemy champion, fall back
+    * If there's less than 2 allied minions and a tower
+    * If there is both an enemy tower and an enemy champion
+        * Fall back for 2 seconds and fight
     * If there's no enemy tower and we have the numerical advantage, stand ground and fight
-    * Same situation but we do not have numerical advantage, reposition and fight
+    * Same situation but we do not have numerical advantage, reposition for 0-1sc and fight

 ## Main loop exit triggers

 * being low life
-* having more than 2500 gold
 * being back at the shop after dying
 * game ending